-Attendance at annual CTSA KL2 meeting
+Attendance at annual Translational Science meeting

-In the spring of their first year, scholars are required to attend the Translational Science Meeting, the national annual meeting for clinical research scholars and program directors paid for by the scholars' funds.
+In April of their first year, scholars are required to attend the Translational Science Meeting, the national annual meeting for clinical research scholars and program directors paid for by the scholars' funds.
 This provides an opportunity for the scholars to meet colleagues from across the nation and present their work.

 Scholar career development plans, progress reports, and performance feedback

 Since our shared goal is for scholars to become independently funded by the end of their K award period (or earlier), we set out these general guidelines for scholars to consider:

 By the end of the 2nd year, and each year thereafter: